awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ## Modifying Parameters in a DB Cluster Parameter Group<a name="USER_WorkingWithParamGroups.ModifyingCluster"></a>

-You can modify parameter values in a customer\-created DB cluster parameter group; you can't change the parameter values in a default DB cluster parameter group\.
+You can modify parameter values in a customer\-created DB cluster parameter group\.
+You can't change the parameter values in a default DB cluster parameter group\.
 Changes to parameters in a customer\-created DB cluster parameter group are applied to all DB clusters that are associated with the DB cluster parameter group\.

-Changes to some parameters are applied to the DB instance immediately without a reboot\.
-Changes to other parameters are applied only after the DB instance is rebooted\.
-The RDS console shows the status of the DB cluster parameter group associated with a DB instance\.
-For example, if the DB instance is not using the latest changes to the associated DB cluster parameter group, the RDS console shows the DB cluster parameter group with a status of **pending\-reboot**\.
-You would need to manually reboot the DB instance for the latest parameter changes to take effect for that DB instance\.

-![\[Cluster parameter change pending reboot scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/param-cluster-reboot.png)

 ### Console<a name="USER_WorkingWithParamGroups.ModifyingCluster.CON"></a>